 Neighbourhood is preserved by exchanges, in the following sense:

-\begin{lemma} Let $d, d'$ be diagrams where $d'$ is obtained from $d$ by exchanges.
-The bijections between faces and components of $d$ and $d'$ induced by the exchanges respect the neighbourhood relation. \end{lemma}
+\begin{lem} Let $d, d'$ be diagrams where $d'$ is obtained from $d$ by exchanges.
+The bijections between faces and components of $d$ and $d'$ induced by the exchanges respect the neighbourhood relation. \end{lem}

-\begin{proof} It suffices to show that any neighbourhood relation that holds between slices affected by an exchange also hold in the exchanged diagram.
+\begin{proof} It suffices to show that any neighbourhood relation that holds between slices affected by an exchange also holds in the exchanged diagram.
 This can be achieved by simple inspection of the definition of neighbourhood and adjacency on spots and places. \end{proof}

-\begin{definition} Given a level $h$, two spots $s_{h,k}$ and $s_{h,k'}$ are \emph{over-connected} if they are connected by a path of spots which never go below level $h$.
-Similarly, over-connectivity is defined for places too. \end{definition}
+\begin{defi} Given a level $h$, two spots $s_{h,k}$ and $s_{h,k'}$ are \emph{over-connected} if they are connected by a path of spots which never go below level $h$.
+Similarly, over-connectivity is defined for places too. \end{defi}

 Note that over-connectivity is an equivalence relation on spots at the same level, and similarly for places.